chefgs/aog_city_name_maker/README.md

 <p>
 agent.json - Dialog flow agent file<br>
 package.json - Agent version file<br>
-entities - Directory contains the Diagflow entity used in the agent<br>
+"entities" Directory - contains the Diagflow entity used in the agent<br>
-intent - Directory contains the Default intents and custom intents made for the Google actions conversations<br>
+"intent" Directory - contains the Default intents and custom intents made for the Google actions conversations<br>
-Fulfillment Webhook - Directory contains the node.js source files.
+"fulfillment_webhook" Directory - contains the node.js source files.
 These files can be used to create the Fulfillment webhook for the agent.
-These webhooks are written in node.js and "Google Cloud functions" deployed in Google Firebase.<br>
+These webhooks are written in node.js, uses "Google Cloud functions" deployed in Google Firebase.<br>
 </p>
 <h2>
   Tutorials and Guides